 In 1904, the Sheffield Development Company replaced local passenger train service with streetcars which utilized the railroad tracks until 1933.
 The railroad was abandoned in 1988 by the Norfolk-Southern Railroad Company and was donated in 1993 to the Old Railroad Bridge Company with the adjoining right-of-way.
 In 1995, this property, minus

 Erected 2010 by Sponsored by the Old Railroad Bridge Company and Colbert County Historical Landmarks Foundation Alabama Historical Association.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Old Railroad Bridge (about 400 feet away, measured in a direct line); First Muscle Shoals Canal/Second Muscle Shoals Canal (approx. 0.6 miles away); Forest Elders (approx. 0.6 miles away); McFarland Park and Recreation Area (approx. 0.7 miles away); Prehistoric Native Americans / Historic Native Americans (approx. 0.7 miles away); Prehistoric Mound (approx. 0.8 miles away); Florence Little League Baseball (1951) (approx. 0.9 miles away); Church Spring and School (approx. 1.2 miles away).
+At least 8 other markers are within walking distance of this marker.
+Old Railroad Bridge (about 400 feet away, measured in a direct line); First Muscle Shoals Canal/Second Muscle Shoals Canal (approx. 0.6 miles away); Forest Elders (approx. 0.6 miles away); McFarland Park and Recreation Area (approx. 0.7 miles away); Prehistoric Native Americans / Historic Native Americans (approx. 0.7 miles away); 101 Memorial (approx. 0.8 miles away); Prehistoric Mound (approx. 0.8 miles away); Florence Little League Baseball (1951) (approx. 0.9 miles away).
 Touch for a list and map of all markers in Sheffield.